Information access representations and social capital in networks: Information Access: Mathematical Representation, Clustering, and Analyses

 Intuitively, this signature characterizes a node's information access based on how likely they are to receive information from everyone else in the network; people who are likely to receive information from the same part of the network will have similar signatures.
+Given our understanding of information access as a measure of network privilege, this means two nodes with similar access signatures should have comparable information privilege.

-Transforming all nodes to their associated information access signature gives an information access representation of the network.
+We can use these signatures to define an information access representation of the network.